 Non-major change orders (Change Order Sequence 2) approved by the Resident Engineer are:

 - 1. Any no-cost (zero dollar) change orders (used when the direct substitution of a particular line item with a contingent item does not generate an additional cost or cost reduction).

 - 2. Any change in a contract or contingency item less than $50,000.

-Non-major change orders (Change Order level 2) requiring approval by the district office, and FHWA on projects designated for federal involvement on change orders on the PODI Matrix require, are:
+Non-major change orders (Change Order Sequence 3) that require approval from the district office, and by FHWA on projects designated for federal involvement on change orders on the PODI Matrix, are:

-All major change orders (Change Order Level 3) must be approved by the division office with FHWA approval for projects designated for federal involvement on change orders on the PODI Matrix.
-Major change orders are:
+Major change orders (Change Order Sequence 4) that require approval from the division office, and by FHWA on projects designated for federal involvement on change orders on the PODI Matrix, are:

 - 1. Any change in a contract or contingency item greater than $100,000.